michaelhyi/personal-website/SETUP.md

 cd personal-website
 ```

 2. In `backend/src/main/resources`, create a file named `application.properties`.
-In `backend/src/test/resources`, create a file named `application-it.resources`.
-Copy the following into both files:
+Copy the following into the file:

 ```shell
 auth.whitelisted-emails=